 The Impreza sedan is offered in three trim levels - 2.0i, 2.0i Premium and 2.0i Limited.

-The 2.0i comes standard with air conditioning, power windows and locks, a four-speaker AM/FM/CD stereo system with a USB input and full iPod integration, Bluetooth connectivity, a multi-function display, cloth upholstery and 15-inch steel wheels with hubcaps.
-The five-speed manual is the only available transmission for the 2.0i.
+The 2.0i comes standard with air conditioning, power windows and locks, a four-speaker AM/FM/CD stereo system with a USB input and full iPod integration, a rear-view camera, Bluetooth connectivity, a 6.2-inch infotainment system, cruise control, cloth upholstery and 15-inch steel wheels with hubcaps.
+The 2.0i comes standard with a five-speed manual, but buyers looking to go clutch-less can order the Lineartronic CVT at an extra cost.

 All Impreza models come standard with dual front, front side and full-length side curtain airbags in addition to a driver's side knee airbags, traction and stability control systems and a tire-pressure monitoring system.